vmware-tanzu/velero/site/content/docs/main/enable-api-group-versions-feature.md

 1. Create a file called `restoreResourcesVersionPriority`.
 The file name will become a key in the `data` field of the config map.
     - In the file, write a line for each resource group you'd like to override.
 Make sure each line follows the format `<resource>.<group>=<highest user priority version>,<next highest>`
     - Note that the resource group and versions are separated by a single equal (=) sign.
 Each version is listed in order of user's priority separated by commas.
-Do not include spaces.
     - Here is an example of the contents of a config map file:

     ```cm